 This blog post was produced for inclusion in the Birmingham Economic Review for 2021.

-This post is featured in Chapter 1 of the Birmingham Economic Review for 2021, on Birmingham’s economic recovery and resilience following the coronavirus crisis.
+This post is featured in Chapter 3 of the Birmingham Economic Review for 2021, on the city’s labour market and current and future challenges

 Click here to read the Review.

 The success of, and then racist abuse suffered by, members of the England national team at the 2020 European football championships brought issues of talent, diversity and inclusion to the fore.
 Evidence shows how the Covid-19 pandemic has exacerbated existing inequalities.
 However, it also emphasises the benefits of inclusive workplaces and offers insights for employers in terms of how to promote the diversity of their workforce and maximise talent.